FoRest988/FoRest988/README.md

 - :zap: when im free, I look for articles and videos about topics im learning or want to learn.

-- :mailbox:You Can Find me on Discord: idcFoRest#5673
+- :mailbox:You Can Find me anywhere

 <!---
 FoRest988/FoRest988 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.